 It was another bumpy year for real estate generally in New York City but there was no shortage of green building projects and news stories of interest which we tracked here at gbNYC, from prefab homes to green building litigation, green roofs, and the controversial Park51 project.
-As the year ends, check out the following five of our articles from 2010 that were the most popular (by total page views):
+As the year ends, For a professional service in Perth, find a property manager here or check out the following five of our articles from 2010 that were the most popular (by total page views):

 No. 1: Country Living & New World Home to Take Green Prefab Downtown

 Back in June, Country Living magazine temporarily exhibited its 2010 House of the Year – a prototype LEED for Homes prefab, developed by New York-based design-builder New World Home – at the World Financial Center.

 In one of the year’s biggest green building stories anywhere, a disgruntled purchaser of a condominium unit at Battery Park City’s Riverhouse filed suit against the developer of the project on the basis that the unit had failed to satisfy certain green representations in the project’s offering plan.

 We considered a number of high-profile New York City green building projects from the perspective of the iconic Ms. Jacobs.

 Park51 – and its preliminary plans to seek LEED certification – was one of the more divisive subjects we covered here at gbNYC in 2010.